wpted/Go-beer-API/README.md

 ### Beer API

- A mini project that implements simple go http and json.
+ A mini project that implements simple Go http and json.
  It's and API that uses hardcoded slice instead of SQL databases.